anriseth/MultiJuMP.jl/README.md

 In Julia, call `Pkg.add("MultiJuMP")` to install MultiJuMP.

 ## Usage
-Have a look in the `examples/` directory for different use cases, including tri-objective Pareto fronts.
+Have a look at the tests and `examples/` directory for different use cases, including tri-objective Pareto fronts.

 MultiJuMP supports linear problems using the `linear=true` keyword when